KY-East/AIXC/AIXC White Paper v3.0 EN.md

 This is decentralized coordination.
 More importantly, this network will **emerge collective consciousness**.
 Just as mycelial networks make forests super-organisms, PoAI networks make global intelligent devices form super-intelligence.
 Your car knows city real-time traffic because all cars contribute data; your robot knows how to optimize production because all robots share experiences.

-This is an entirely new intelligence form.
-Not a single super-AI easily shut down or controlled; but **distributed collective intelligence**—impossible to shut down, extremely robust, infinitely scalable.
+This is an entirely new intelligence form—**distributed collective intelligence**, impossible to shut down, extremely robust, infinitely scalable.
 This is true decentralized AI: making AI itself blockchain.

 But mycelial networks are only infrastructure; they solve connection problems.
 The deeper question is: **When physical world events need to reach consensus in the digital world, how do we define reality?**